North Grenville's cemeteries reflect the lives and stories of early settlers and the communities they established.

 The Mystery of Sarah Mills' Gravestone by Harold Tompkins

-In the quiet town of Oxford Mills, a forgotten gravestone has emerged, stirring curiosity and intrigue.
-Discovered last fall at Oxford Parish Anglican Cemetery, leaning against the Union Cemetery vault, the stone reads:
+In the quiet town of Oxford Mills, a forgotten gravestone has stirred curiosity and intrigue.
+Discovered last fall, leaning against the Union Cemetery vault, at Oxford Parish Anglican Cemetery the stone reads:

-Further research uncovered that Sarah was buried in the "Old Methodist Cemetery" in Kemptville.
-Her stone, now found, has been moved to rest beside her grandson's, George Mills, in the same cemetery.
-Yet, a mystery lingers: where was Sarah's gravestone kept all these years, and why was it not placed at her grave?
+So the mystery lingers: where was Sarah's gravestone kept all these years, and why was it not placed at her grave?

 The Enigma of Burritt’s Rapids Cemetery: Resting Place of the Burritt Family